mhutch/mhutch.github.io/_posts/2005-07-06-gecko-interaction.md

 created: 1120689861
 redirect_from: /node/80
 ---
 Implementing the ASP.NET GUI designer with <a href="http://www.mozilla.org">Mozilla's</a> Gecko web rendering engine is an obvious decision: it's open-source, has strong standards support and a large feature set, is highly extensible and flexible thanks to its XPCOM component system, and using Gecko# it can be embedded in a GTK# GUI.
-Mozilla is becoming an application platform, with XUL for declaratively writting GUIs, and JavaScript for program logic.
+Mozilla is becoming an application platform, with XUL for declaratively writting GUIs, and JavaScript for program logic.<!--break-->

 Gecko# wraps <a href="http://www.mozilla.org/unix/gtk-embedding.html">GtkMozEmbed</a>, which is a C GTK widget, hiding Mozilla's native C++.
 Understandably this widget isn't bloated by wrapping the Mozilla DOM or other internals: it claims to exposes enough functionality for "about 80% of uses".
 Essentially this means a basic web browser.